 5. Build entity clarity

-8. Keep content fresh and dated
+8. Keep content fresh and clearly dated

-9. Strengthen internal linking around topics
+9. Strengthen internal linking around your core topics

 How to Measure GEO (Or You're Flying Blind)